SphtKr/homebridge-filesensor/README.md

 This plugin creates a motion sensor or contact sensor accessory based on watching a directory or file.
 This is useful because many inexpensive IP cameras (Foscam, D-Link, others) have an option to FTP an image or video file when they detect motion.
 If you use this accessory to monitor that FTP drop location, you can expose that camera as a motion sensor to HomeKit.

+If you have trouble getting this one working, also check out [homebridge-smtpsensor](https://github.com/sphtkr/homebridge-smtpsensor), which lets you create motion sensors based on email triggers (which many IP cameras can also send).

 ## Configuration

 | Key | Description |